cloudera/terraform-provider-cdp/README.md

 * Create a github release off the tag.
  * The title of the release should be `tag (Month Day, Year)`.
  * The change log entry for the release should be copied as the description.
- * Build distributable artifacts by running `make dist`.
-Attach the binary and checksum artifacts to the release.
-Ideally we will produce macos and linux binaries for each release.
+ * Build distributable artifacts by running `make clean dist`.
+Attach the binaries and checksum artifacts to the release for each supported platform.
  * Until otherwise noted, select the pre-release checkbox to indicate that we are not yet production ready.